opencontext/archaeology-images-ai/sg-notes.md

 So...
 I *think* I've successfully fine tuned the model.
 But to be sure, I'll need to do the test again, but generate the embeddings from the standard CLIP model.

 So...
 I need to test on a much broader scale.

+## Redo from start?

+This [notebook](https://colab.research.google.com/github/arampacha/CLIP-rsicd/blob/master/nbs/Finetuning_CLIP_with_HF_and_jax.ipynb) looks approachable.
+Just have to reshape the caption data.

 ### Archae_AI versus Vanilla Clip: